Lomnice nad Popelkou: History

-The first written mention of Lomnice nad Popelkou written between 1308 and 1314 is in Chronicle of Dalimil, where there is written about the origin of the town's coat of arms in 1242.
-Due to the harsh climatic conditions, Lomnice area was colonized at the turn of the 12th and 13th centuries.
+The first written mention of Lomnice nad Popelkou, written between 1308 and 1314, is in Chronicle of Dalimil, where there is written about the origin of the town's coat of arms in 1242.
+Due to the harsh climatic conditions, Lomnice area was colonised at the turn of the 12th and 13th centuries.
 The first documented owner was Albrecht of Waldstein in 1308.
 The Waldstein family owned Lomnice until the end of the 14th century.
-In that time Lomnice was already referred to as a town and was acquired by Knights of Košík.
+In that time Lomnice was already referred to as a town and was acquired by the Knights of Košík.

 After the Hussite Wars, Lomnice often changed owners, which lasted until 1524.
 From 1524 to 1654, the town was owned again by the Waldstein family and experienced a time of greatest prosperity and development.
 The development stopped because of the Thirty Years' War.
-In 1654, Lomnice was bought by Counts of Morzin.
+In 1654, Lomnice was bought by the Counts of Morzin.
 They owned the estate until 1796.
 In 1796–1834, the town was a property of Ignác Falge, a rich merchant.
-The last aristocratic owners of the estate were Counts of Rohan.
+The last aristocratic owners of the estate were the Counts of Rohan.